8.4 Promoting culture and cultural participation

 In 2005, the Ministry of Culture established the Prize for Active, Creative Activities at Cultural Centres.
 The goal of the prize is to encourage professional activities among arts and culture employees at cultural centres and recognise their best achievements and work.
 Heads of cultural centres and arts and culture employees who work at cultural centres can be nominated for the prize.
 Since 2005, this prize has been awarded to 11 cultural centre employees.

-In order to encourage cultural institutions and creators of culture and evaluate their activities in the field of cultural education for children and youth, the Ministry of Culture has, since 2007, been awarding four prizes per year for the best education projects that were prepared and implemented for children and youth.
+To encourage cultural institutions and creators of culture and evaluate their activities in the field of cultural education for children and youth, the Ministry of Culture has, since 2007, been awarding four prizes per year for the best education projects that were prepared and implemented for children and youth.

 Article 6(13) of the Republic of Lithuania Law on Local Self-Government establishes that the ‘cultivation of general culture and fostering of ethno-culture of the population (participation in cultural development projects; the establishment, reorganisation, restructuring and/or liquidation of museums, theatres, culture centres and other cultural institutions as well as the supervision of the activities thereof; the establishment, reorganisation and/or restructuring of public municipal libraries as well as supervision of the activities thereof)’ is the independent function of the municipalities.